 Notice is hereby given that an application has been made by SA Water for consent to establish a solar generation plant for the purposes of power generation.
-The works comprise the installation of solar photovoltaic panels, with single access tracking system, three power conversion stations and battery energy storage system on 17 hectares.
+The works comprise the installation of solar photovoltaic cells, single access tracking system, thirteen power conversion stations, and a battery energy storage system on 54 hectares of land.
 Associated works will comprise site clearance, earthworks, access tracks, laydown areas, electrical cabling and security fencing.
-Development Number: 422/V003/18.
+Development Number: 422/V004/18.